New Mexico Lobos men's basketball: Paul Weir (2017–2021)

 On April 11, 2017, Paul Weir was named head coach of the Lobos.
-Before the 2017-2018 season started, 10 of the 15 players from the previous season either transferred, left the team, or graduated.
-In his first season, Weir posted a 19-15 record and finished in 3rd place in the Mountain West.
-They lost in the 2018 Mountain West Championship to San Diego State 82-75.
+Before the 2017–2018 season started, 10 of the 15 players from the previous season either transferred, left the team, or graduated.
+In his first season, Weir posted a 19–15 record and finished in 3rd place in the Mountain West.
+They lost in the 2018 Mountain West Championship to San Diego State 82–75.

-In the 2018-2019 season, Weir was reliant on four transfers from both Division 1 programs or junior college transfers, as well as returning senior Anthony Mathis.
+In the 2018–2019 season, Weir was reliant on four transfers from both Division 1 programs or junior college transfers, as well as returning senior Anthony Mathis.
 UNM finished the season 14-18 and in 7th place in the Mountain West.
-The highlight of the season was a 85-58 win over No. 6 Nevada in The Pit.
+The highlight of the season was a 85–58 win over No. 6 Nevada in The Pit.
 UNM lost in the Mountain West Championship quarterfinals to Utah State.

-The 2019-2020 started promising for the Lobos.
-With the help of transfers JaQuan Lyle, J.J.
-Caldwell, Carlton Bragg Jr., and Vance Jackson, UNM exploded to a 15-3 start.
-This was short lived, however, and the Lobos went 3-11 to finish out the season.
-There were a multitude of reasons for this.
-Carlton Bragg Jr. was accused of sexual assault and later arrested for a DWI in January 2020.
-He was dismissed from the team.
-J.J.
+The 2019-2020 season started well for the Lobos, as transfers JaQuan Lyle, J.J.
+Caldwell, Carlton Bragg Jr., and Vance Jackson led UNM to a 15–3 start.
+The Lobos then slumped to 3–11 to finish out the season.
+Bragg Jr. was accused of sexual assault and later arrested for DWI in January 2020 and was dismissed from the team.
 Caldwell was also kicked off the team in January because of a domestic violence accusation.
-Also in January, JaQuan Lyle hosted a party at an Airbnb where two people were shot, one of which was a UNM female athlete.
-It was also later revealed that UNM basketball players were also at the party after a 22 point loss to Nevada, after they had taken a charter flight that night.
+Also in January, Lyle hosted a party at an Airbnb location where two people were shot, one of which was a UNM female athlete.
+It was later revealed that UNM basketball players were also at the party after a 22-point loss to Nevada, after they had taken a charter flight that night.
 Lyle had not traveled to Nevada because of a knee injury.
-UNM would lose in the quarterfinals to Utah State in the Mountain West Championship.
+UNM would go on to lose in the quarterfinals to Utah State in the Mountain West Championship.

-The Lobos' 2020-2021 season was played outside of New Mexico.
-UNM played their "home" games at various venues outside of New Mexico due to statewide restrictions against sports competitions due to COVID-19.
-They finished the season with an 6-16 record.
+The Lobos played the 2020–21 season entirely outside of New Mexico due to health protocols in response to the COVID-19 pandemic which prevented the team from practicing or playing games in state.
+They finished the season with an 6–16 record, and Weir was fired.
+The Lobos went 58-63 in his four seasons and failed to reach the postseason.

-UNM released a statement on February 26, 2021, they will part ways with Weir at the end of the 2020–21 season.